blogdaren/PHPCreeper/README.md

 //set worker log file when start as daemon mode as needed【version >= 1.3.8】
 //PHPCreeper::setLogFile('/path/to/phpcreeper.log');

-//try to enable the single worker mode so that we can run without redis as you like,
+//enable the single worker mode so that we can run without redis, however, you should note
-//however you should note it will be limited to run only all the downloader workers in this case.
+//it will be limited to run only all the downloader workers in this case【version >= 1.3.2】
-//PHPCreeper::enableMultiWorkerMode(false); 【version >= 1.3.2】
+//PHPCreeper::enableMultiWorkerMode(false);

 //start producer instance
 startAppProducer();